-The core idea of this practice is that while, yes, total awakening is present in your mind at every moment, we often have trouble noticing it or contacting it (to say the least).
+The core idea of this practice is that while, yes, total awakening is already present in your mind at every moment, we often have trouble noticing it or contacting it (to say the least).
 One of the main blockages or obscurations that gets in the way is the sense of being a doer.
 Doership is the core of the sense of self, the heart of the ego.
 When you let go of the sense of effort, the sense of trying, the sense of choosing and doing, then there is a corresponding relaxing and diminishment of the ego.

-That is, by sitting and intentionally doing nothing for long enough, we eventually “starve” the ego of its juice, and something very different begins to shine through.
+That is, by sitting and intentionally doing nothing for long enough, we eventually starve the ego of its juice, and something very different begins to shine through.

-The theory is thousands of years old, what does science have to say?
+This idea is thousands of years old, what does science have to say?

 The Neuroscience of Doing Nothing